pollyliu1/pollyliu1/README.md

 **`Computer Science @ the University of Waterloo`**

-Third-year student and aspiring software engineer.
-Feel free to check out my work!
+Welcome!
+I'm in my 3rd year of CS as an aspiring software engineer.
+Check out some of my work :)

-Contact me: polly.liu@uwaterloo.ca \
 Personal Website: <a href="https://pollyliu.me" target="_blank">pollyliu.me</a>

 ---